isaac-weisberg/NavFive/README.md

 Cut to the chase, there is no problem when the state of a coordinated view changes really is all about presence or absence of any of the views in question.
 You `pop` or `push` and the state of the controllers stack is constantly represented by one model - and array of `UIViewController`.
 Alternatively, a chain of modally presented `UIViewController`s is represented as a linked list in the Apple's frameworks or can be simplified to an array of `UIViewController`.
 This is by the way the reason why I called the current implementation a `SequentialCoordinator` - because its states model is a sequesce of views.

 But the current problem which is implicitly bugging me already for 2 weeks straight is how the fuck do I handle the case of the `interactivePopGestureRecognizer` or any custom interactive transion.
 There a couple of options and they all suck my pee-pee dick.

+# Another problematic field

+What is currently hardly an achievable milestone is making an app that features a single reactive subscription.
+Theoritically it is possible to see the whole app's user spaces be comprised of zero dynamically allocated objects (excluding the common Foundation and UIKit suspects e.g. `UIApplication`).
+And thus the app at the beginning of its lifecycle would look like a bunch of unallocated closures and data structures, right until the `applicationDidFinishLaunching`.

+What you see happenning during the synchronous pass of the `applicationDidFinishLaunching` is the following sequence of events:

+1. A subscription to the main coordinator gets created.
+1. A `UIWindow` (retained by the subscription) gets instantiated by the main coordinator, recieves `makeKey` message and gets mounted into the `UIApplication.windows` array.
+1. A child coordinator gets instantiated.
+It mounts a bunch of view controllers to the window.
+It maps a bunch of possible view state changes one into another and feeds the results of state changes uptop into the parent coordinator.